Israeli jets pound Gaza as rocket fire resumes and Palestinians hit streets to protest - KESQ

 Israeli airstrikes continued through the night into Tuesday.
 The Israel Defense Forces said warplanes had struck nine rocket launch sites in Gaza on Tuesday in addition to targeting a tunnel system in northern Gaza, several residences of Hamas commanders and an anti-tank squad in Gaza City.

-The Hamas-run Gaza Ministry of Health said 213 people, including 61 children, had been killed and 1,400 others injured in the current round of violence.
-More than 2,500 Palestinians are now without homes and more than 38,000 are considered internally displaced, according to the United Nations.
+The Hamas-run Gaza Ministry of Health said 217 people, including 63 children, had been killed and 1,500 others injured in the current round of violence.
+More than 58,000 people are considered internally displaced, many of them finding shelter in dozens of schools, according to the United Nations Office for the Coordination of Humanitarian Affairs.

 Israel briefly allowed trucks carrying international aid into Gaza for the first time since the conflict began last week, but Israeli authorities halted the entrance of aid trucks in response to mortar fire at two border cross crossings.

 Monday night and early Tuesday morning had brought a brief respite in southern Israel from militants’ rockets.
-The Israel Defense Forces did not report any warning sirens overnight, the first time in a week Israel went a night without rocket fire from Gaza.
+The IDF did not report any warning sirens overnight, the first time in a week Israel went a night without rocket fire from Gaza.

 The attacks resumed later Tuesday, with one mortar killing two civilians at an agricultural packaging factory on the Israeli side of the Gaza border, bringing the total number of dead in Israel to 12 since violence erupted just over a week ago.
 Sirens also sounded once again Tuesday in Ashkelon and other towns, sending residents fleeing again into shelters.

-Now into its eighth day, this is the deadliest Israeli-Palestinian confrontation since the two sides fought a war in 2014.
+Now into its second week, this is the deadliest Israeli-Palestinian confrontation since the two sides fought a war in 2014.

 Speaking Tuesday following a visit to the Israeli air force base at Hatzerim, Prime Minister Benjamin Netanyahu said operations would continue “as necessary to restore peace to the citizens of Israel.”